 Our passports were taken from us again (something that always causes me intense anxiety), and it was once again a waiting game.

 Boarding the Boat

-  We later learned that most of the toilets on the boat were blocked, thanks to the last passengers on the boat – who were a crew of truck drivers who drunk a lot of vodka, apparently, and forgot to not flush toilet paper.
-This resulted in, every time a staff member saw me walking to the communal toilets, a reminder that I was not meant to flush the toilet paper.
+We later learned that most of the toilets on the boat were blocked thanks to the last passengers on the boat – who were a crew of truck drivers who drunk a lot of vodka, apparently, and forgot to not flush toilet paper.

-  I imagine it would have been a bit of a squeeze with four people in there – I lucked out and got a whole cabin to myself!
+I imagine it would have been a bit of a squeeze with four people in there – I was lucky and got a whole cabin to myself!